omkarfadtare/Essential/README.md

 __1) GitHub:__
 - GitHub is a web-based platform, owned by Microsoft, for hosting and collaborating on Git repositories.
 It's like a cloud-based space to store and work on your code.
 - It provides Git repository hosting, code collaboration, issue tracking, and integration with various development tools.
+> Creating a GitHub account:
+- You can create and set-up your GitHub account [here](https://github.com/).

 __2) GitLab:__
 - GitLab is also a web-based platform for hosting Git repositories, similar to GitHub.